The Four Percent Rule

 The best and most objective analysis I have seen is from Jason Scott at Financial Engines.
 The paper can be found here: http://corp.financialengines.com/employer/FE-4Percent-JOIM-09.pdf

-The criticism of the 4 percent rule basically boils down to the following: do not attempt to fund a fund a constant spending plan (i.e. retirement spending) with a volatile asset (equity exposure) -- it creates a big mismatch, quite a bit of risk, and is very inefficient.
+The criticism of the 4 percent rule basically boils down to the following: do not attempt to fund a constant spending plan (i.e. retirement spending) with a volatile asset (equity exposure) -- it creates a big mismatch, quite a bit of risk, and is very inefficient.

 As explained in the paper, the 4 percent rule also creates surpluses and over-payments.